Desperate Hope Revisited – An Interview With Author Barbara Milligan

 The new edition of Desperate Hope will include, for each chapter, suggestions for individual or group reflection.
 So, it will be appropriate for cancer support groups, as well as for individuals.
 And both editions include lots of specific practical tips for cancer patients and for those who love them.

-CH: Barbara, thank for taking the time with us and in closing is there anything you want add, or want our readers to know about “Desperate Hope”?
+CH: Barbara, thank you for taking the time with us, and in closing is there anything you want to add or want our readers to know about “Desperate Hope”?